u4507075/icd_10/README.md

 [Koopman et al.](https://www.sciencedirect.com/science/article/pii/S1386505615300289) developed a machine learning model to automatically classify ICD-10 of cancers from free-text death certificates.
 Natural language processing and SNOMED-CT were used to extract features to term-based and concept-based features.
 SVM was trained and deployed into two levels: 1) cancer/nocancer (F-measure 0.94) and 2) if cancer, then classify type of cancer (F-measure 0.7).

+[Medori and Fairon](https://aclanthology.info/pdf/W/W10/W10-1113.pdf) mapped clinical text with standardized medical terminologies (UMLS) to formulate features to train a Naive Bayes model to predict ICD-6(81% recall).

+[Boytcheva](http://www.aclweb.org/anthology/W11-4203) matched ICD-10 codes to diagnoses extracted from discharge letters using SVM.
+The precision, recall, F-measure of the model were 97.3% 74.68% 84.5%, respectively.

+In summary, prior research shows that machine learning model plays a role in auto-matching ICD-10 to clinical data.
+The common approach used in the preprocessing process is using NLP process to digest raw text and map with standardized medical terminologies to build input features.
+This is the first step challenge of our research to develop a preprocessing protocol.
+Then, the second step is to design an approach how to deal with a large number of input features and target classes (ICD-10).

 ## Objectives
+1. Use machine learning models to predict missing ICD-10.
+2. Use machine learning models to verify ICD-10 labelled by human.

+## Aims
+1. The performance of machine learning model shows precision, recall, and F-measure greater than 80%.
+2. Present one year cost-benefit analysis compared between before and after using machine learning models to fill ICD-10.

 ## Time line
 ## How to use
 ## How it works